Well, when we were last together, ladies and gentlemen, I was sharing with you a confounding computer problem.

 But through Haiti, Somalia, and Kosovo, our tactics and procedures, techniques were essentially the same, which leads me to think that the only reason for this uproar is because of the left's hatred for Bush, and that they'll do anything, even at the expense of soldiers' lives over here, to embarrass him.

-Point is that during the Clinton administration, these same techniques, same tactics and procedures were used every day, and nobody cared.
+Point is that during the Clinton administration, these same techniques, same tactics and procedures were used every day, and nobody cared, and nobody criticized them at all.

-Nobody even Brought it to anybody's attention.
+Nobody even brought it to anybody's attention.

 They've even gone as far as rewriting the interrogation manual, citing addendums to Geneva that the U.S. never ratified, took out approaches that seemed harsh, and made the legal portions to read like the manifesto for Amnesty International.

-It just seems like everybody thinks that appeasing the press, the left, and organizations like Amnesty International is more important than saving soldiers' lives, taking down the bad guys, and ending the war in a timely manner.
+It just seems like everybody thinks that appeasing the press, the left, and organizations like Amnesty International is more important than saving soldiers' lives, taking down the bad guys and ending the war in a timely manner.

 I'm glad I'm retiring in a year.